-- A. Demonstrate understanding of spoken English at the intermediate II - 1.
-Complete listening tasks involving target language - a.
-Comprehend questions and follow directions from the instructor or other students $% \left( 1\right) =\left( 1\right) \left( 1$ - b.
+A. Demonstrate understanding of spoken English at the intermediate III

+- 1. Complete listening tasks involving target language - a.
+Comprehend questions and follow directions from the instructor or other students $% \left(1\right) =\left(1\right) \left(1$ - b.
 Respond to listening tasks on CD - c.
-Answer questions based on listening material used in class, e.g., internet sources, newscasts, movies, songs - B. Communicate using intermediate II level English
+Answer questions based on listening material used in class, e.g., internet sources, newscasts, movies, songs - B. Communicate using intermediate III level English

-- 1. Speak comprehensibly

-- a.
-Pronounce words with appropriate stress and reduction

-- 1) Unstressed can, stressed can't

-- 2) Dropping unstressed vowels (hist'ry)

-- 3) Stressing contrasting or new information

-- 4) Reductions of "you" in requests ("couldja")

-- 5) Reductions of "ought to" and "had better" ("oughta")

-- 6) Reductions of "as" and "than"

-- c.
-Pronounce phrases with appropriate linking in comparative and superlative adverbs (as...as)

-- 2. Ask and answer questions comprehensibly

-- 3. Talk about present, past and future experiences comprehensibly (including the combination of the past and present using the present perfect)

-- 4. Participate in conversations and small group discussions

-- 5. Use modal verbs of ability, permission, requests, and advice

-- C. Read sentences and paragraphs at the intermediate II level

-- 1. Demonstrate the ability to read for meaning

-- a.
-Use context clues to guess meaning

-- b.
-Use a learner's dictionary to find the meaning of words

-- c.
-Use knowledge of prefixes and suffixes to access meaning

-- d.
-Look for main ideas

-- e.
-Look for supporting ideas

-- 2. Demonstrate the ability to read critically

-- a.
-Express opinions about the reading

-- b.
-Make inferences about the reading

-- c.
-Relate readings to personal experiences

-- D. Use a learner's dictionary of English

-- 1. Determine a word's part of speech from its context

-- 2. Find the meanings of a word based on the part of speech

-- 3. Select the appropriate definition of a word

-- E. Write sentences and short passages at the intermediate II level of English

-- 1. Develop a written passage with examples

-- 2. Use descriptive adjectives

-- 3. Write short passages about personal experiences within the intermediate II level

-- F. Demonstrate knowledge of the intermediate II level English grammar

-- 1. Modals

-- a.
-Ability

-- b.
-Permission

-- c.
-Requests

-- d.
-Advice

-- 2. Nouns and quantifiers

-- 3. Articles: indefinite and definite

-- 4. Adjectives: comparatives, superlatives

-- 5. Adverbs: comparatives, superlatives
+- 1. Speak comprehensibly - a.
+Linking final-ing sound with an initial vowel sound - b.
+Pronounce words with appropriate stress and reduced vowels - 1) Stress in infinitive phrases - 2) Stress in adjective + infinitive phrases - 3) Stress in reflexive and reciprocal pronouns - 4) Stress on noun and pronoun objects of phrasal verbs - 5) Stress in short answers with modals - 6) Stress on modals that express conclusions - 7) Reduction of "to," "for" and "on" - 8) Reductions of "have to" and "have got to" - 9) Reductions of "supposed to" and "going to" - 2.
+Ask and answer questions comprehensibly - 3.
+Talk about present, past and future experiences comprehensibly (including the combination of the past and present using the present perfect) - 4.
+Participate in conversations and small group discussions - 5.
+Use modal verbs of necessity, expectation, future possibility, and conclusion - C. Read sentences and paragraphs at the intermediate III level - 1.
+Demonstrate the ability to read for meaning - a.
+Use context clues to guess meaning - b.
+Use a learner's dictionary to find the meaning of words - c.
+Use knowledge of prefixes and suffixes to access meaning - d.
+Look for main ideas - e.
+Look for supporting ideas - 2.
+Demonstrate the ability to read critically - a.
+Express opinions about the reading - b.
+Make inferences about the reading - c.
+Relate readings to personal experiences - D. Use a learner's dictionary of English - 1.
+Determine a word's part of speech from its context - 2.
+Find the meanings of a word based on the part of speech - 3.
+Select the appropriate definition of a word - E. Write sentences and paragraphs at the intermediate III level of English - 1.
+Combine sentences with: and, but, or and so - 2.
+Combine sentences with: because, although, and even though - 3.
+Use pronouns for coherence - 4.
+Write short passages about personal experiences within the intermediate III level - F. Demonstrate knowledge of the intermediate III level English grammar - 1.
+Modals - a.
+Necessity - b.
+Expectations - c.
+Future possibility - d.
+Conclusions - 2.
+Wh-questions about the subject and the object (in various tenses/ aspects, and modals expressions) - 3.
+Gerunds: subjects and objects; gerunds after prepositions - 4.
+Infinitives: after verbs, infinitives of purpose - 5.
+Pronouns: reflexive and reciprocal - 6.
+Phrasal verbs